Skip to main content

 Why do insurers dispute radiculopathy?

-Common disputes include whether symptoms are accident-related or due to pre-existing degeneration, whether imaging correlates with clinical signs, and whether treatment is reasonable and necessary.
+Common disputes include whether symptoms are accident-related or due to pre-existing degeneration, whether imaging matches clinical signs, whether the condition affects work capacity, and whether treatment is reasonable and necessary.

-Should I run treatment disputes and long-term impairment issues as one argument?
+Should treatment disputes and long-term impairment issues be argued together?

 Usually it is safer to structure them as linked but distinct streams: treatment reasonableness/necessity often turns on current function and response-to-care, while permanent impairment issues depend on impairment methodology and timing.
 Clear stream separation reduces cross-contamination and helps decision-makers stay issue-focused.

-If a nerve-root injection helped briefly, can the insurer say I am back to normal work capacity?
+If a nerve-root injection helped briefly, does that prove normal work capacity?

 A short-lived response does not usually prove stable capacity.
 It is stronger to document duration of relief, rebound pain, medication side effects, activity limits and failed attempts to sustain normal duties across multiple weeks.
 Capacity arguments are generally more persuasive when they focus on repeatable function over time, not a single temporary improvement point.